All The Best Deceptions about Self-Control, Small Failures, and Falling Prey to a "Fresh Start"

 In fact, for some clients, Monday is an “off” day and there is no gym time at all.
 I’ve found that since Monday is generally a busy workday, removing the idea that you “have to” go to the gym after your longest and hardest workday actually increases compliance for the rest of the week.

 If you find that the thing holding your success back is “cheating” on your diet, mastering small failures is probably the number one thing you can do to minimize the impact of stepping outside your diet.

-Mastering small failures means that you become comfortable with the fact that sometimes you will slip up.
 This happens to everyone.
-None of us are perfect, especially when comes to dietary habits, and eating half a brownie isn’t some cardinal sin that immediately negates the impact of your previous successes, or devalues or invalidates your future ones.
+None of us are perfect, especially when it comes to dietary habits, and eating half a brownie isn’t some cardinal sin that immediately negates the impact of your previous successes, or devalues or invalidates your future ones.

 If you can wrap your head around these things, then you will find it exponentially easier to hit the brakes—instead of the gas—when you eat something you’re not supposed to.

 Consider the following situation: Say you took a trip to Vegas and immediately lost $500.
 If you’re like most people, your response wouldn’t be to spend the rest of your cash.
 Instead, you would dial back your spending and get back on track.

 I suggest keeping a “play money” account of calories each week.
 You can easily do this by setting a calorie goal on My Plate.